-“Onesto, which means “honest” in Italian, serves a modern twist on Italian fare with an emphasis on fresh, handmade, flavorful cuisine.
+“Onesto, which means “honest” in Italian, serves a modern twist on Italian fare, emphasizing fresh, handmade, flavorful cuisine.
 We also feature an approachable wine list and a craft cocktail menu.

 Onesto is the type of place you are going to want to visit more than just once.

-It has everything you could want from a dining out experience from the atmosphere to the food itself.
-This place isn’t one you are going to want to sleep on.
+It has everything you could want, from a dining out experience from the atmosphere to the food itself.
+However, this place isn’t one you are going to want to sleep on.

 You can not get better views than Onesto.